-This vegan red lentil and vegetable soup is exactly what you need on a chilly day.
-It's full of healthy veggies—like carrots, celery, and leafy greens—but also feels cozy and comforting thanks to the potatoes and silky red lentils.
+This vegan red lentil soup is exactly what you need on a chilly day.
+It's full of healthy vegetables, like carrots, celery, and leafy greens.
+And, it's cozy and comforting thanks to the potatoes and silky red lentils.
 This soup is easy to make and cooks quickly.
 We love to make a big pot at the beginning of the week, so we can reheat the soup for quick weekday lunches and dinners.

-This vegan red lentil soup comes together with mostly pantry ingredients.
-Some of the key ingredients for this soup are:
+This vegan red lentil soup is made with mostly pantry ingredients.
+The key ingredients for this recipe are:

-- Swiss chard: This soup is begging for greens, and we love using chopped Swiss chard leaves here.
-We use the stems (thinly sliced) too, but you can leave them out if you prefer.
+- Swiss chard: We use both the leaves and stems (thinly sliced).
 Instead of Swiss chard, you could use kale or spinach.

 - Thyme: If you can, use fresh thyme leaves for the best flavor.
 Otherwise, you can substitute with dried thyme instead.
 Dried thyme is more potent than the fresh stuff, so you'll need less (one-third of the amount, see recipe card for full details).

-- Dried cumin: This soup doesn't call for a lot of different spices, but it does make the most of dried cumin.
+- Dried cumin: This soup keeps things simple and doesn't call for a lot of different spices.
 This recipe calls for adding the dried cumin directly into the hot olive oil.
 This process is called "blooming", and it helps to amplify the flavor of the spices.

 Find the recipe card below for the complete recipe, including all ingredients and instructions.